-The Letter to the company indicates the time within which a response must be made on the case(s) under investigation within 30 working days from the company's receipt of the documentation.
+The Letter to the company indicates the time within which a response must be made on the case(s) under investigation.
+This is normally 30 calendar days from the company's receipt of the documentation.
 In exceptional circumstances, the IFPMA Secretariat may grant an extension to the time limits.